meharbhamrah/CSKeywords/README.md

   - LXC

    ![300px-Libvirt_support svg](https://github.com/meharbhamrah/CSKeywords/assets/143251459/499e056f-1272-451f-875a-f0ffdd7e511f)

+  - Bare-Metal Hypervisor: A hypervisor installed directly on the hardware without the need for an underlying operating system.
+Example: Citrix XenServer.
+  - Virtual Network: Creating virtualized network configurations to isolate and secure resources.
+Example: Setting up virtual networks in OpenStack.
+  - Virtual Storage: Using virtualized storage devices for managing and accessing data.
+Example: Mapping a virtual hard drive to a VM.
+  - Snapshot: A point-in-time copy of a virtual machine or storage, useful for backup or recovery.
+Example: Taking a snapshot of a VM before making changes.
+  - Live Migration: Moving a running virtual machine from one physical host to another without service interruption.
+Example: VMware vMotion.
+  - Resource Allocation and Overcommitment: Allocating more virtual resources (CPU, RAM) than the physical host has.
+Example: Assigning 8GB of RAM to multiple VMs on a host with 16GB of physical RAM.
+  - Virtual Desktop Infrastructure (VDI): Delivering desktop environments to users as virtual instances.
+Example: Citrix Virtual Apps and Desktops.
+  - Virtual Appliances: Preconfigured virtual machines designed for specific purposes.
+Example: A virtual firewall appliance.
+  - Host OS and Guest OS: The underlying operating system (host) and the operating system running in a virtual machine (guest).
+  - Virtualization Clustering: Grouping multiple servers to work together for high availability and load balancing.
+Example: Microsoft Failover Clustering.
+  - VMware vSphere: A suite of virtualization products for creating and managing virtualized data centers.
+  - Virtualization Backup and Recovery: Creating backups of virtualized environments and recovering from failures.
+  - Paravirtualization: A virtualization technique where the guest OS is aware of the virtualization and optimized for it.
+  - VM Sprawl: The uncontrolled growth of virtual machines, leading to inefficiency and management challenges.
+  - Nested Virtualization: Running virtual machines within virtual machines, useful for testing and development environments.

 ## Cloud Computing Providers:
 - AWS (Amazon Web Services): A prominent cloud computing provider offering a wide range of cloud services, including computing, storage, and more.